Rollers vs turbo trainers: which is better?

 "Before I started doing much in the way of structured training indoors I preferred rollers since my primary motivation for riding inside was to improve my form and pedal stoke.
 Rollers are brutally honest.
 They throw any choppiness in your pedal stroke into high relief and force you to really focus on keeping things smooth.

-"But in terms of allowing you to really nail a structured workout with highly-variable power and cadence targets they're not ideal."
+"But in terms of allowing you to really nail a structured workout with highly-variable power and cycling cadence targets they're not ideal."

-Pros of smart turbo trainers
+Pros of smart indoor bike trainers

 - Provide power data, handy if you don't have a separate power meter